Spring planting season is in full swing. A trip to my local home store last week showed me that that gardening bug had bitten lots of people.

 The other thing I look for when I go to a nursery is Proven Winners.
 These are plants that have been tested over and over again to ensure great performance in the area in which they are sold.
 If I can find a petunia that is a proven winner I will take it over one that is not.

 So let's look at a few examples:

-Here is a photo of my deck.
+Here is a photo of my deck at my old house.
 The planters along the front of the deck get 6+ hours of sunlight but the planters along the sides only get about 4 hours worth of sun.

 So I needed to find different plants for the side planters vs the front planters.
 I usually use sun-loving Petunias in the front planters.

 For the planters on each side, I use shade tolerant plants like Begonias and Coleus.

 Below is a photo of one of the sunniest areas of my yard.
 This bed gets right around 6 hours of sun per day in most of the bed.
 However, the back of the bed is in shade most of the day.
 So in the rear part of the bed I planted shade loving perennials.